python-adaptive/paper/paper.md

 #### Adding loss functions allows for balancing between multiple priorities.
 Different loss functions prioritize sampling different features.
 Adding loss functions allows for balancing between the multiple desired priorities.
-For example, combining a loss function that calculates the curvature (or $d^2 y / dx^2$) with a distance loss function, will sample regions with high curvature more densely, while ensuring continuity.
+For example, combining a loss function that calculates the curvature with a distance loss function, will sample regions with high curvature more densely, while ensuring continuity.

 #### A desirable property is that eventually, all points should be sampled.
 In two-dimensions (2D), intervals are defined by triangles, where its vertices are known data points.
-Losses are therefore calculated for each triangle, but unlike the 1D case, candidate points can be chosen at the center of one of the edges, instead of the center of the triangle, if the triangulation becomes better as a result of it.
+Losses are therefore calculated for each triangle but, unlike the 1D case, candidate points can be chosen at the center of one of the edges, instead of the center of the triangle, if the triangulation becomes better as a result.
 A distance loss equivalent in 2D, is the area spanned by the three-dimensional (3D) vectors of the vertices of the triangle.
-Using this loss function, some narrow features in otherwise flat regions, might not be discovered initially.
+Using this loss function some narrow features in otherwise flat regions might not be discovered initially.
 It is therefore beneficial if a loss function has a property that eventually, all points should be sampled.
 A loss functions that ensure this is a homogeneous loss function that returns the 2D area span by the $x, y$ coordinates.
 However, this loss function does not use the function-values and is therefore by itself is not an efficient solution.